Claim

 The screws contain electric motors that are responsible for accelerating the screws and flywheels to operational speed.
 As the screws and flywheels are supported by magnetic bearings and as they spin within an evacuated environment, they will experience very little friction.
 However, as no electric motor is perfectly efficient, some heat will be generated by these motors.
 Since the screws are in a vacuum, they cannot dissipate heat through convection.
 The claim is that this heat will not build up within the screws because it can be transferred from the motors' stators to the evacuated tube wall, and from there it will dissipate through the wall and into the environment.

 The motors are mounted on brackets that contain channels through which coolant circulates from the motor's stators to the tube wall to carry heat away.
 The brackets are welded to the inner surface of the steel tube, so there are no through-wall penetrations that could compromise the tube's ability to maintain a vacuum.
-Redundant coolant circulation pumps, which are designed to be easily swapped out by a robot in case of unit failure, circulate the coolant through the system.
+Redundant coolant circulation pumps, designed to be easily swapped out by a robot in the event of a unit failure, circulate coolant through the system.

-The flywheels connect to the screws through electromagnetic clutches, and when these clutches activate, the flywheel's momentum is rapidly transferred through the clutches to the screws.
-The clutch activation time will vary depending on the speed of the vehicle and the length of the adaptive nut.
-At the end of the acceleration section, when the launch train is moving at 11123 m/s, the clutch activation time will be as short as 1.8 ms. (At these speeds, it might be more appropriate to describe "the clutch" as resembling the anvil-hammer mechanism inside an impact wrench.)
+The flywheels connect to the screws via electromagnetic clutches, and when the clutches engage, the flywheels' momentum is rapidly transferred to the screws.
+The clutch activation time will vary with vehicle speed and the length of the adaptive nut.
+At the end of the acceleration section, when the launch train is moving at 11123 m/s, the clutch activation time will be as short as 9 ms. (At these speeds, it might be more appropriate to describe "the clutch" as resembling the anvil-hammer mechanism inside an impact wrench.)

 The amount of energy that is converted to heat as opposed to kinetic energy is calculated in the claim entitled "Momentum Transfer through the Screws to the Adaptive Nut is Feasible".